-- Cost-efficiency: When you offer products/services at lower prices than your competitors do, it will attract more clients and lead to more sales.
-Next, you will have to enlarge productivity to satisfy the growing demand.
+- Cost-efficiency: When you offer products/services at lower prices than your competitors do, it will attract more leads and feed the top of your sales funnel.
+Next, you will have to increase productivity to satisfy the growing demand.
 To make the production cost-effective, you can increase the revenue.

 As good as marketing penetration strategy is, it also has some limitations.

 - Overcrowded markets: With time, the market you’re aiming at can become oversaturated, meaning that consumers may already be satisfied with what your competitors have to offer.

 - Huge production costs: If production costs are high, trying to set the lowest prices can lower profits.
 This is especially acute for small companies whose competitors are large enterprises with a production volume sufficient to reduce production costs.

 - Industry prices decrease: A market penetration strategy can drive prices down across the industry.
 A company that pioneered a market penetration strategy must lower prices further to stay ahead of the competition.
 Soon, all competitors may be selling products at meager prices with little or no profit.